SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 > Where did the log files go?
 What are they called?

-We use some of the scripting tricks we learned to improve the name and location of the log file.
+We can use some of the scripting tricks we learned to improve the name and location of the log file.

 ```
 $ for FASTA in fastas/*fasta; do